gonellat/DemoCypressFramework/README.md

 npm install
 ```

+---

+## 🗓️ Configuration Files Overview

+- **.nvmrc**: Specifies the Node.js version (used with tools like nvm) to ensure devs and CI use Node 22.
+- **.prettierrc**: Defines formatting rules used by Prettier (e.g., tab width, quotes, line endings).
+- **commitlint.config.js**: Enforces conventional commit message formats to keep Git history clean.
+- **eslint-plugins/**: Local directory for custom ESLint rules like `no-commented-code`, allowing enforcement of project-specific style or behavior.
+- **ESM (ECMAScript Modules)**: This project is written using the modern ESM format:
+  - All config and source files use `import` / `export` syntax instead of `require()` / `module.exports`.
+  - `cypress.config.js` is written using `export default`.
+  - Compatible with tools like Vite, esbuild, and Cucumber plugins that require ESM.
+  - The ESM format is enabled via `"type": "module"` in `package.json`.
+  - Enables top-level `await`, tree-shaking, and native browser compatibility.

+---

 ## 🔑 Environment Config

 This framework supports dynamic environment loading for different stages like `local`, `stage`, or `prod`.